-Brass products, in general, are structurally strong, easy to manufacture and have a tendency to last long.
+Brass products, in general, are structurally strong, easy to manufacture, and have a tendency to last long.
 Brass fittings are no different.
 Also, brass fittings are versatile, flexible, and more malleable than iron, forged steel, or stainless steel fittings.
 Brass fittings are used frequently in plumbing applications.

 They are popular because of inherent properties that make them greater than fittings made of other materials.
 Brass fittings are used for carrying water, slurries, chemicals, and flammable gasses.
 They hold many advantages, such as their strong resistance to fire.
 Also, they are resistant to corrosion, and their ability to withstand very hot temperatures.
-A Brass fitting is typically viewed as the best fittings for hot water distribution because they exhibit such excellent conductivity.
+A Brass fitting is typically viewed as the best fitting for hot water distribution because it exhibit such excellent conductivity.
 This makes for efficient hot water distribution throughout your house.

 In addition to their frequent use in a plumbing scenario.
 Brass fittings are often utilized in automotive applications for air brakes, fuel line valves, and at the ends of hoses.
 Some other uses for brass fittings include:

 The durability of brass fittings is another one of their strong selling points.
 The fact that they are so durable makes them superlative for plumbing jobs.
-That call for a resilient and long-lasting material.
+That calls for a resilient and long-lasting material.
 Brass fittings will uphold their solid condition for many years once you install them.
 They do not disintegrate very easily and their high resilience actually could add value to your home.